jaewoongy/class-scheduler/README.md

-**Step 2:** Add student tutor to table (You can either add more student tutors, remove student tutors (Using the Red X) or keep the current list of students for this step.)
+**Option 2:** Add student tutor to table (You can either add more student tutors, remove student tutors (Using the Red X) or keep the current list of students for this step.)

 If you click on each cell corresponding to a Time and Day, you can see who you can assign to that time slot based on their available times that you pasted in when adding students: